mariochampion/gitmynotes/README.md

 ### Prerequisites
 1. MacOS with Notes app and AppleScript (ships with every Mac)
-2. Python 3.x+ (available here <tbd>)
+2. Python 3.x+ (available here `linkTBD`)
-4. GitHub repo accessible from the Mac running this script (configured auth credentials, etc)
+4. GitHub repo accessible from the Mac running this script (public or private, configured auth credentials, etc)

 ## Steps